There are two major methods to translate MEC to other languages rather than English.

 Now we can start translating MEC.

 Poedit provides a simple and straightforward interface that does not involve a steep learning curve.
 On top, you will see the translatable file.
-Below it, there is a table where the source text is on the left and the target text on the right.
+Below it, there is a table where the source text is on the left, and the target text is on the right.

 When you’ve finished translating, simply save your file.
 Poedit will automatically create both .po and .mo files in your plugin’s language folder.

-Now that MEC has been translated, you can upload it (of course, first you need to zip it again).
+Now that MEC has been translated, you can upload it (first, you need to zip it again).
 You can either use FTP to upload the file or log in to your WordPress Dashboard and upload it by going to Plugins > Add Plugin.
-(Click here for more information about using FTP to upload files to your WordPress website.)
+(Click here for more information about using FTP to upload the files to your WordPress website.)

 Translate MEC with WPML

-First you need to buy, download and install WMPL plugin on your WordPress website.
+First, you need to buy, download and install the WMPL plugin on your WordPress website.

-After that, the you must translate taxonomies/strings in WPML.
+After that, you must translate taxonomies/strings in WPML.

 You can then translate your events and MEC itself into different languages.